d-xo/builder/README.md

 `builder` is a tool to help manage dockerized project build environments.

-You can think of it as something like vagrant mixed with npm.

 Define your build environment in a Dockerfile and then define custom user commands to be executed in that build environment.